CRUK Manchester Institute 4-year PhD studentships

 Each year, CRUK MI recruits students to a 4-year PhD programme.
-Cancer Research UK studentships within the Institute are all four years in duration and open to UK, EU and international students.
+Cancer Research UK studentships within the Institute are all four years in duration and open to UK and international (including EU) students.

 Sponsorship includes generous stipend, tuition and bench fees.
 Applications are invited from exceptionally high calibre students, graduates or final year undergraduates who have, or are expected to obtain a First or Upper Second class honours degree and who are highly committed to pursuing a PhD in cancer research.

 How to apply

 Interested students can find full group and project details (when available), entry criteria and details on how to apply on the CRUK Manchester Institute website.